molejar/pyIMX/doc/imxsb.md

 ## SMX File

-The SMX file is a standard text file which collect all information's about IMX boot process: paths to images, DCD data, global variables, boot scripts and etc. Thanks to YAML syntax is human-readable and easy modifiable.
+The SMX file is a standard text file which collect all information's about i.MX boot process: paths to images, DCD data, global variables, boot scripts and etc. Thanks to YAML syntax is human-readable and easy modifiable.
 Comments in SMX file start with the hash character `#` and extend to the end of the physical line.
 A comment may appear at the start of a line or following whitespace characters.
 The content of SMX file is split into four sections: `HEAD`, `VARS`, `DATA` and `BODY`.